bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Constitution (General) Basic Skill Trick*

 You can hold your breath for twice as long.
-In addition, you can spend 1 STA when you are exposed to a source of poison gas (such as cloudkill or a dretch's Stench ability) that requires a Constitution saving throw to gain advantage on the Constitution saving throw.
+In addition, you can choose to gain advantage on any required Constitution saving throw when you are exposed to a source of poison gas (such as cloudkill or a dretch's Stench ability).
+Once you use the latter portion of this feature a number of times equal to your Constitution modifier (minimum 1), you cannot do so again until you finish a long rest.

 #### Medic